Brief on Development Partnership with Nepal

 (a) Large and Intermediate Infrastructure Projects - Grant

-India-Nepal development partnership began in the 1950s with the assistance provided for the construction of Gauchar Airport (presently Tribhuvan Airport).
-Some other key projects undertaken in the initial years included the construction of Tribhuvan Rajmarg, construction of East-West Highway (Mahendra Raj Marg), development of Tribhuvan University and some of its affiliates, Kathmandu Water Supply Project, National Archives Building, construction of airports at Janakpur, Bhairawa and Biratnagar, construction of the Institute of Forestry in Hetauda, and several projects in the fields of irrigation, drinking water and hydropower.
+Some key projects undertaken in the initial years included the construction of Tribhuvan Rajmarg, construction of East-West Highway (Mahendra Raj Marg), development of Tribhuvan University and some of its affiliates, Kathmandu Water Supply Project and National Archives Building, construction of airports at Janakpur, Bhairahawa and Biratnagar, construction of the Institute of Forestry in Hetauda, apart from several projects in the fields of irrigation, drinking water and hydropower.

 An MoU for the development of Integrated Check Posts (ICPs) along the Indo-Nepal Border in Nepal was signed between the Government of India and the Government of Nepal in 2005.
-Under this MoU, there are five ICPs being set up in Nepal with India’s grant assistance.
+Under this MoU, there are four ICPs being constructed in Nepal with India’s grant assistance.
 Three of them, at Birgunj, Biratnagar, and Nepalgunj, were operationalized in 2018, 2020, and 2024, respectively.
 Prime Ministers of India and Nepal virtually inaugurated the ICP at Nepalgunj and conducted the ground-breaking ceremony of the ICP at Bhairahawa in June, 2023.
-An MoU between the Government of India and the Government of Nepal for the development of infrastructure at Dodhara Chandani check post along India-Nepal border was also signed in 2023.
-The construction of this ICP is set to begin shortly.
+An MoU between the Government of India and the Government of Nepal for the development of infrastructure at the Dodhara Chandani check post along India-Nepal border was also signed in 2023.
+Preparatory work on ICP Dodhara Chandani has already commenced.

 In addition to Railways and ICPs, the Hulaki / Terai Roads project and the East – West fiber optics project are two other important projects undertaken in the realm of connectivity.

 India-Nepal development partnership also encompasses cooperation in the health sector.
-One major health project was the setting up of a 50-seat medical college and a 350-bed hospital at the B.P.
-Koirala Institute of Health Sciences (BPKIHS), Dharan.
-Other such projects include the setting up of the Nepal Bharat Maitri Emergency & Trauma Centre (completed in 2008) and the construction of a 5-storey OPD cum Ward Block with facilities to accommodate 2,500 patients at Bir Hospital, Kathmandu (completed in 1985).
-The former is the first trauma centre with All India Institute of Medical Sciences (AIIMS) like specialized facilities in Kathmandu.
+One major health project was the setting up of a 50-seat medical college and a 350-bed hospital (B.P.
+Koirala Institute of Health Sciences) at Dharan.
+Other such include the setting up of the Nepal Bharat Maitri Emergency & Trauma Centre at Kathmandu (completed in 2008) and the construction of a 5-storey OPD cum Ward Block with facilities to accommodate 2,500 patients at Bir Hospital, Kathmandu (completed in 1985).
+The former is the first trauma centre with specialized facilities in Kathmandu.
 The ongoing health sector cooperation also includes supply of medical equipment.
 India provided 200 Kidney Dialysis Machines and 50 Reverse Osmosis (RO) systems to the Government of Nepal in 2023.
 The Bhabhatron II Radiotherapy Machine and its associated simulator were also handed over to Bhaktapur Cancer Hospital in 2024.
+In April, 2025, Government of India supplied medicines for the management of sickle cell anemia and thalassemia, worth USD 2 million, to the Government of Nepal.

-The construction of Pashupati Dharamshala in Kathmandu, the development of Patan Industrial Area in Lalitpur, the installation of over 3000 shallow tube wells in the Terai region of Nepal, the construction of a Museum Building in Lumbini are a few of the other important projects undertaken by India in Nepal.
-India also provided support of 200 vehicles to the Government of Nepal for conduction of smooth elections in November 2022.
+The construction of Pashupati Dharamshala in Kathmandu, the development of Patan Industrial Area in Lalitpur, the installation of over 3000 shallow tube wells in the Terai region of Nepal, the construction of a Museum Building in Lumbini, are some other important projects undertaken by India in Nepal.

-Additionally, a new National Police Academy is being constructed in Panauti, Kavrepalanchowk, with India’s grant assistance.
+Additionally, a new National Police Academy is being constructed in Panauti, Kavrepalanchowk, through India’s grant assistance.

 (b) High Impact Community Development Projects (HICDPs) – Grant

 A significant facet of India-Nepal development partnership has been the High Impact Community Development Projects (HICDPs) Programme which was started in 2003.
-These projects are implemented at the grassroot level through local authorities in the priority sectors of Government of Nepal including health, education, drinking water, sanitation & drainage, rural electrification, hydropower, embankment & river training, etc. The year 2023 marked the 20th anniversary of implementation of HICDPs in Nepal.
-Thus far, 563 projects costing a total of approximately NPR 1,300 crore have been taken up all across Nepal.
-This includes 288 projects in the education sector of which 198 are school buildings.
+These projects are implemented at the grassroot level through local authorities in priority sectors of Government of Nepal including health, education, drinking water, sanitation & drainage, rural electrification, hydropower, embankment & river training, etc. The year 2023 marked the 20th anniversary of implementation of HICDPs in Nepal.
+Thus far, 598 projects costing a total of approximately NPR 1583 crore have been taken up all across Nepal.
+This includes 308 projects in the education sector of which 221 are school buildings.
 In January 2024, during the visit of Hon’ble External Affairs Minister of India to Nepal, a new agreement was concluded that increases the financial outlay of each project under this programme from NPR 5 crore to NPR 20 crore.

 (d) Post-earthquake Reconstruction